canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 In particular, to avoid a teacher/student relationship, do not separate questions and answers (apart from cliffhangers as previously stated, but the questions you are asking your audience are more rhetorical in that case!).

-In general, do not put actionable attendee’s expectations in different steps, questions and answers should be on the same page.
-This way, the answer is always in the context of the given question.

 ### Do not repeat the setup/install phase for each tutorial

 Avoid repetitive setups or installation phases, particularly if the tutorial isn’t a beginner one.
-Beginner tutorials should contain a setup phase, other more advanced tutorials should reference other beginner tutorials as prerequisites.
+Beginner tutorials should contain a setup phase while more advanced tutorials should reference other beginner tutorials as prerequisites.

 ### Command line snippets